Hacxmr/GraminSeva/README.md

-# 🏥 GraminSeva - Voice-First Healthcare for Rural Communities
+# GraminSeva - Voice-First Healthcare for Rural Communities

 GraminSeva is an AI-powered voice healthcare assistant designed to provide maternal and child health guidance to rural communities.
 Built for accessibility - works on any phone, no app needed.

-## 🌟 Features
+## Features

-- **📞 Voice-First Interface** - Call a number, get instant health guidance
+- **Voice-First Interface** - Call a number, get instant health guidance
-- **🤖 AI-Powered Responses** - OpenAI GPT integration for intelligent conversations
+- **AI-Powered Responses** - OpenAI GPT integration for intelligent conversations
-- **🌐 Multilingual Support** - Understands local languages and dialects
+- **Multilingual Support** - Understands local languages and dialects
-- **📊 Real-Time Analytics Dashboard** - Track calls, success rates, and user statistics
+- **Real-Time Analytics Dashboard** - Track calls, success rates, and user statistics
-- **🧪 Development Mode** - Test locally without Twilio webhooks
+- **Development Mode** - Test locally without Twilio webhooks
-- **🎨 Modern UI** - Crypto-style interface with navy blue theme and glassmorphism effects
+- **Modern UI** - Crypto-style interface with navy blue theme and glassmorphism effects
-- **♿ Accessible** - No internet required for callers, works on any phone
+- **Accessible** - No internet required for callers, works on any phone

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites